 Even though the dissolution of marriage is designed to end the relationship between both spouses, in many incidences there are difficulties that arise once the final judgment is rendered.
-Post-divorce disputes in Rhode Island Family Court will often arise concerning custody, spousal support, child support and visitation.
-In these cases, one or both ex-spouses will need to modify or enforce an existing order or defend their action to enforce or modify.
+Post-divorce disputes in Rhode Island Family Court will often arise concerning child custody, spousal support, child support and visitation.
+In these cases, one or both ex-spouses will need to modify or enforce an existing order or defend a case to enforce or modify.

 In many situations, the terms set forth in the divorce decree might not reflect the reality of how things are when circumstances change.
 Many post-divorce disputes involve:

 - Significant change in income

 - A change in the child’s health care and educational needs

 - Relocating for employment

 - Mental disability, physical challenges or serious illnesses